On this page you will find information about:

 Officers' Association Scotland

-The Officers' Association Scotland (OAS) provide lifelong employment support for spouses of officers in Scotland.
-Through the OAS you may be able to access support such as:
+The Officers' Association Scotland (OAS) provides lifelong employment support for spouses of officers in Scotland.
+Through the OAS, you may be able to access support such as:

 - Professional employment consultants